rvm/rvm-site/content/rvm/best-practices.md

 By checking the project's' rvmrc into source control along side your app, you're ensuring all users have a consistent environment when they're using your project and RVM.

 By also automating gemset installs and the like (e.g. check out the rvmrc in the [rvm-site](http://github.com/rvm/rvm-site) repository or the [TEDxPerth](http://github.com/YouthTree/TEDxPerth) repostory's rvmrc) you also make bootstrapping a project happen via cd'ing into the project directory, provided you have `export rvm_project_rvmrc=1` in your `$HOME/.rvmrc`.

-**NOTE:** The aforementioned knob makes use of RVM's *cd* bash function overriding.
-Please be aware of this.

 On top of this, you can also automatically make your deployments set up your application-specific environment even if you're using [passenger](/integration/passenger/).